 “My love is deep.
 The more I give to thee the more I have.”

-Morgan (Caspar Salmon), a sensible 12-year-old boy growing up surrounded by fake pretenses of richness and royalty (superficial, selfish and narcissistic) living off society, finds a true friend and soul mate in Julien (Vincent Cassel) – a young man hired to tutor him.
+Morgan (Caspar Salmon), a sensible 12-year-old boy who grows up surrounded by fake pretenses of richness and royalty (superficial, selfish, and narcissistic) living off society, finds a true friend and soul mate in Julien (Vincent Cassel), a young man hired to tutor him.

-When initially accepting the position of a tutor for the teenaged Morgan, Julien has set an expectation of monetary compensation that the parents have agreed to meet.
-Yet soon it becomes clear that the family is unable to provide payment for the tutoring services, despite their earlier promises.
-The tutor becomes nervous, but having spent time in the house he is addressed by the boy`s mother in the following manner:
+When initially accepting the tutor position for the teenaged Morgan, Julien has set an expectation of monetary compensation that the parents have agreed to meet.
+Soon, it became clear that the family could not provide payment for the tutoring services despite their earlier promises.
+The tutor becomes nervous, but having spent time in the house, the boy`s mother addresses him in the following manner:

 “You will stay with us.
 You know very well.
 You are too attached to Morgan.”

-In all fairness, some of the dialogue is filled with philosophy and life truths and, while they don’t seem out of place even considering the tender age of the young protagonist of the film, one may get a bit lost in the complexity of the narrative and only appreciate it fully upon consecutive viewings, which would allow the viewer to capture all of its nuances.
+In all fairness, some dialogue is filled with philosophy and life truths.
+While they don’t seem out of place, even considering the tender age of the film’s young protagonist, one may get a bit lost in the complexity of the narrative and only appreciate it fully upon consecutive viewings, which would allow the viewer to capture all of its nuances.

 Having read the short story on which the film is based, I can argue that the film (thanks to the resourceful acting and solid approach to storytelling) makes the story much more comprehensible than does the work it is based on – essentially improving on it – which one can rarely say for most cinematic adaptations of classical literature.

-The Coming-of-Age nuances of the film’s narrative are strongly related to both the experiences of the young Morgan, living in an unforgiving, harsh environment — and those of his tutor who will never be the same having met Morgan and having learned on his own that life requires sacrifices.
-Julien also learns that when encountering the need for sacrifice, one should not hesitate to make them.
+The Coming-of-Age nuances of the film’s narrative are strongly related to the experiences of the young Morgan—living in an unforgiving, harsh environment—and those of his tutor, who will never be the same, having met Morgan and has learned on his own that life requires sacrifices.
+Julien also knows that when encountering the need for sacrifice, one should not hesitate to make it.

-The Pupil/(L’élève – original title) is a cinematic masterpiece well worth your time and I don’t hesitate to recommend it highly.
+The Pupil (L’élève—original title) is a cinematic masterpiece well worth your time, and I highly recommend it.